stevenewbs/blog/libvirtd qemu Blu Ray passthrough.md

     ...
    ```

-2. On the host, edit the VM's config:
+3. On the host, edit the VM's config:

-   `sudo virsh edit <VM NAME>`
+   `$ sudo virsh edit <VM NAME>`

-3. Add a section for a SCSI controller and a new hostdev device.
+4. Add a section for a SCSI controller and a new hostdev device.
 These need to be within the `<devices>` tags - the file will re-generate with your changes afterwards anyway.

    A: A section similar to this may exist already.
 If not, add it.
       ```